 So what is this process of confirmation?

-More than 100 years ago Charles Dow referred to the traders that understood this as "the informed traders", while the rest of the market participants were considered "the uninformed".
-The informed traders have a sense of where the stock should be trading, and where it should not be trading.
+More than 100 years ago, Charles Dow referred to the traders who understood this as "the informed traders," while the rest of the market participants were considered "the uninformed."
+The informed traders have a sense of where the stock should be trading and where it should not be trading.
 When the stock gets to a price range where it should not be trading, the informed trader takes a trade to exploit that weakness.

 Trend identification can be extremely simple.
 The simplest tool we use is the Moving Average indicator.
 This tool will help you identify if you're in a trend, and which direction the trend is going.

 Once you look at the trend indicators, you can determine if you're trending up or down.
 If you're trending down, then you should consider getting out of the trade and maybe taking a bearish trade instead.
 But if you've been trending down and the trend indicates it has changed, it may be a good time to consider a new position in that stock.

 Every great trader knows how to stay very aware of the trend.
 When you learn to quickly identify the trend, which you can do in 1 minute or less, you make an agreement with yourself to only trade in the direction of the trend, and your confidence will go up very fast!

 The third step is to identify any relevant chart patterns.
 Chart patterns are little patterns of trading sentiment that appear on the chart.
 They can be a great tool for helping to identify the next action on the trade.

 For example, look at this double top pattern on Target (TGT)

 This pattern anticipated a market reversal.
 For traders who may have been long on this trade, this chart pattern may have been the only signal that warned the trade was about to collapse!